Rock 'n' Roll History for

 January 20

 The Rolling Stones and The Kinks make their first appearance on ABC-TV's Shindig!
-Also appearing were the Dave Clark Five, Petula Clark, Bobby Vee, Bobby Sherman and Gerry And The Pacemakers.
+Also appearing were The Dave Clark Five, Petula Clark, Bobby Vee, Bobby Sherman and Gerry And The Pacemakers.

 January 20

 Instrumental tracks for The Byrds' "Mr. Tambourine Man" were recorded at Columbia Studios in Hollywood.
-The song was produced by Doris Day's son Terry Melcher, who replaced the rest of the group with session musicians to back Jim McGuinn and his 12 string Rickenbacker guitar.
+The song was produced by Doris Day's son Terry Melcher, who replaced the rest of the group with session musicians to back Jim McGuinn and his twelve-string Rickenbacker guitar.
 The members of The Wrecking Crew appearing on the record were Larry Knechtel on bass, Hal Blaine on drums, Bill Pitman and Jerry Cole on guitar and Leon Russell on electric piano.
 The vocals with McGuinn, David Crosby and Gene Clark were recorded at a separate session.

 1967 - ClassicBands.com